The joy of vax: The people giving the shots are seeing hope, and it’s contagious

 Ellis says he has vaccinated at least nine people who are older than 100.
 They tell them all about their grandchildren.
 Sometimes, he even helps set up a FaceTime connection so the family can witness the jab.

 These ersatz social events are awash in positive vibes, but they also make deprivations of the past year stark.
-Ellis sees the toll that isolation and loneliness has taken on the elderly residents.
+Ellis sees the toll that isolation and loneliness have taken on the elderly residents.

 “A lot of them, they haven’t been outside for a while,” he says.

-“The emotional time is when I see a husband and a wife receive the vaccine together at the same time, and they’re grandparents, and they’re just so excited to see their grandchildren,” says Poku, the Northern Virginia nurse.
-They ask her to take photos, and sometimes, to be in the photo, too.
+Poku, the Northern Virginia nurse, says that “the emotional time is when I see a husband and a wife receive the vaccine together at the same time, and they’re grandparents, and they’re just so excited to see their grandchildren.”
+They ask her to take photos, and sometimes to be in the photo, too.
 “I guess I’m making history with them.”

-Perhaps the only thing better than administering the vaccine to strangers, of course, would be jabbing friends and family.
+Perhaps the only thing better than administering the vaccine to strangers, of course, would be vaccinating friends and family.

 Castro’s parents and loved ones are still waiting for theirs.
-She says friends have asked her to help them jump the line, and she has to decline.
+She says friends have asked her to help them jump the line and she has to decline.

 “It gets a little challenging,” Castro says, “having to tell your close ones, like, ‘I’m sorry, like, you have to wait.’ ”

 Sometimes, though, a government vaccination plan aligns with a higher design.
 When Brady Stephens was given the list of Arizona nursing homes where he would be vaccinating residents, one name stood out: Friendship Village, where his wife’s grandmother, Pat, lives.

 Stephens, a CVS pharmacist in Tempe, kept it a surprise until the day Pat was scheduled to receive her first dose.
-When he spilled the news, he wasn’t sure who was more excited — Pat, or his wife.
+When he spilled the news, he wasn’t sure who was more excited, Pat or his wife.

 “It was just a waterfall of different emotions” for the entire family, he says.
 “Mainly tears of happiness.”